mahmoudalaa97/Build_with_AI_Apps/README.md

 # Find Product Details With AI

-This App uses Gemini API for using Generative AI to find the product details from images picked
+This App uses Gemini API for build the question game.

 ## Requirement